hapax/hapax.github.io/_posts/2021-01-20-chaosdice.md

 user's control.

-Some of these cycles are in sync, for instance blood flow and breathing in the cardian cycle, but many are not.
+Some of these cycles are in sync, for instance blood flow and breathing in the cardiac cycle, but many are not.
 These uncontrolled, uncorrelated cycles lead to ineliminable and deterministic jitter in the roll of a dice.
 We can model this as a high-frequency oscillation we select from,